 All areas of the College are accessible for wheelchair users.

 The College is a very safe site and we work hard to ensure that it remains so.
 In assisting with this, it is vital that no head coverings are worn that prevent easy identification.
 This means for example, that motor cyclists must remove helmets immediately after parking their bikes in the designated parking space.

 The College actively works to discourage smoking.
-However, some members of the community are smokers and, in order to keep students safe, a small outdoor area near the entrance has been identified as the only area where students may smoke on site.
+However, some members of the community are smokers and, in order to keep students safe, a small outdoor area near the entrance has been identified as the only area where students, staff and visitors may smoke on site.

 Examples of the facilities include: